portworx/px-docs/getting-started/asap.md

 - Click the "Launch Stack" button above.
 The Portworx Template is automatically loaded into CloudFormation.
 Click **Next**

-  * If you are not able/authorized to create security groups, then use the CloudFormation template below instead:
+  * If you are not able/authorized to create security groups, then use the CloudFormation template below instead and select a security group that allows access from all ports within the group:

 <p><a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=PX-STACK&amp;templateURL=https://s3.amazonaws.com/px-quickstart/px-quickstart-sgfree.json" rel="nofollow noreferrer" target="_blank"><img src="https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg" alt="Launch Stack" width="144px" height="27px" class="cf-stack"></a></p>

-   Select a security group that allows access from all ports within the security group.

 - Pick a specific Name for the Stack.  (default = PX-STACK)